jamester234/Advent-of-Code-2017/README.md

 # Advent of Code 2017

-Solving problems in the Advent of Code online event that took place starting 25 days before Christmas Day in 2017.
+Solving programming puzzles in the Advent of Code online event that took place starting 25 days before Christmas Day in 2017.

+Learn more about Advent of Code [here](http://adventofcode.com/2017/about).
 Problems are available [here](http://adventofcode.com/2017).

 All scripts written with Python 3.6.
-Where applicable, the data file read is placed in the same directory as the saved script.
+Where applicable, the input data file is placed in the same directory as the Python script.

 |Days|
 |---|